 - What are your compensation expectations?

-After answering any questions, finish by giving the interviewee a timeline and brief idea of what to expect next.
+After this, finish by giving the interviewee a timeline and a brief idea of what to expect next.
 Providing clarity and expectations helps employers make a good impression on the candidates they want moving forward with the company.

 While a second phone interview is optional, use it as an opportunity to ask the same questions in a different way.
-This helps company leaders discover more information about candidates.
-Additionally, the second interview can dive deeper into work history.
-During this call, keep looking for any inconsistencies.
+While you want to learn more about the candidate and look for inconsistencies, also figure out what lights the person up and fuels their passion.
+This helps company leaders discover more information about who candidates really are and whether or not they’re a good match for the business.
+Additionally, the second interview can dive deeper into work history and job experience.

 For example, ask: